Katharina Heyden

 Portrait of Katharina Heyden

-Heyden currently serves as Vice Dean for Finance, Research and Development at the Bern Faculty of Theology.
+Heyden currently serves as Vice Dean for Research, Finance and Strategic Development at the Bern Faculty of Theology.
 She is an ordained priest and member of the Synod of the Swiss Protestant Church.

 Stay informed about our